background-img-buses-trains

 Where is the train station in Frankfurt am Main?

-Because some trains make multiple stops before leaving the city, there are 15 stops and stations in Frankfurt am Main where you can board the train.
+There are two stations in Frankfurt am Main where you can board the train to Budapest.

 All train stations in Frankfurt am Main: